bespoken/circle-deploy/README.md

 Though not required, these are useful parameters for more advanced cases:
 * env: Key-value pair that is passed to the TaskDefition/container runtime
 * envFile: The relative path to a file that contains environment settings - set inside the TaskDefinition/container runtime
+* hostname: The fully-qualified hostname for the service - i.e., "service.bespoken.tools".
+When the default <SERVICE>.bespoken.io is not appropriate.
 * logGroup: The CloudWatch Log Group to use - defaults to `fargate-cluster`
 * passEnv: "true" or "false" - defaults to true.
 If set to false, will not automatically set pass thru environment variables in the build environment to the container environment
 * taskDefinition: A file to use as the baseline for the taskDefinition - if not specified, just uses the default that is included in the code